Dominick Zator

-Dominick Lukasz Zator (born September 18, 1994) is a Canadian professional soccer player who plays as a defender for Ekstraklasa club Korona Kielce.
+Dominick Lukasz Zator (born September 18, 1994) is a Canadian professional soccer player who plays as a defender for Ekstraklasa club Arka Gdynia and the Canada national team.

 Club career

 Early career

 Zator played for five seasons with the University of Calgary from 2012 to 2016.
 While at university, Zator also appeared for USL PDL side Calgary Foothills FC in 2015 and 2016, during which time the club progressed to the 2016 PDL Championship.

 Whitecaps FC 2

 Zator signed his first professional contract with Whitecaps FC 2 of the United Soccer League on March 21, 2017.
 Upon signing, Zator was described as "a modern day centre back with exceptional pace and athleticism" by Calgary Foothills coach Tommy Wheeldon Jr. In April 2017, Zator made his professional debut for Whitecaps FC 2 in a 3–0 win over Portland Timbers 2.
 He would spend one season with Whitecaps FC 2 before the club ceased operations after the 2017 season.
 Zator would not be signed to a USL deal with the Whitecaps new affiliate, Fresno FC.